smile2049/spring-boot-flyway-migrate/README.md

 ## Configuration

-Configuration for the plugin is picked up from your Spring Boot [configuration files](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-application-property-files).
+Configuration for the plugin is picked up from your Spring Boot [configuration files](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-application-property-files), specifically the database configuration properties and flyway.locations.

 ## Running